Want to harness the power of Shopify SEO to get tons of paying customers to your store?

 Site architecture, otherwise known as site structure, is a critical component of Shopify SEO.

-It involves everything from better internal linking to an easier user-experience that keeps people coming back for more.
+It involves everything from better internal linking, to increased organic search, to an easier user experience that keeps people coming back for more.

 Shopify Collections are navigation elements on your Shopify store that help users find your products by grouping products into collections/categories: